alefore/weblog/edge-correctness.md

 validates that a probability (represented using an underlying `double`) is in the expected [1, 0] range.
-Not only do I avoid having to add validation logic every time I compute a new probability
+Not only do I avoid having to add validation logic to complex statements that compute probability values, I also know that this expectation is validated
-(e.g., when I evaluate complex formulas that yield a new probability), I also know that this expectation is validated every single time a new probability is defined.
+*every single time* a new probability value is computed.

 ##### Range and LineRange